-Linda Mills is responsible for student recruitment and financial aid for NYU Abu Dhabi.
-Mills will continue as NYU’s senior vice provost for undergraduates in the global network university and as professor of Social Work, Public Policy, and Law, with teaching appointments at the School of Law, Silver School of Social Work, and Tisch School of the Arts.
+Linda Mills serves as a key liaison between NYU Abu Dhabi and NYU, in New York City.
+In addition to her work with NYU Abu Dhabi, Mills serves as Vice Chancellor and Senior Vice Provost for Global Programs and University Life, and as professor of Social Work, Public Policy, and Law, with teaching appointments at the School of Law, Silver School of Social Work, and Tisch School of the Arts.
 Mills is also executive director of the NYU Center on Violence and Recovery.

 Mills received a BA from the University of California, Irvine; JD from the University of California, Hasting College of Law; an MSW from San Francisco State University; and a PhD in Health Policy from Brandeis University.

 MJ Knoll-Finn, Senior Vice President for Enrollment Management